 ABSTRACT.
 The basis of this paper is the elementary observation that the n-step descendant distribution of any Galton-Watson process satisfies a discrete Smoluchowski coagulation equation with multiple coalescence.
-Using this we obtain simple necessary and sufficient criteria for the convergence of scaling limits of critical Galton-Watson processes in terms of scaled family-size distributions and a natural notion of convergence of Lévy triples.
+Using this we obtain necessary and sufficient criteria for the convergence of scaling limits of Galton-Watson processes that are simpler (and equivalent) to the classical criteria obtained by Grimvall in 1974.
 Our results provide a clear and natural interpretation, and an alternate proof, of the fact that the Lévy jump measure of certain CSBPs satisfies a generalized Smoluchowski equation.
 (This result was previously proved by Bertoin and Le Gall in 2006.)

-Our analysis shows that the nonlinear scaling dynamics of CSBPs becomes linear and purely dilatational when expressed in terms of the Lévy triple associated with the branching mechanism.
-We prove a continuity theorem for CSBPs in terms of the associated Lévy triples, and use our scaling analysis to prove existence of universal critical Galton-Watson and CSBPs analogous to W. Doeblin's "universal laws".
+Moreover, our analysis shows that the nonlinear scaling dynamics of CSBPs becomes linear and purely dilatational when expressed in terms of the Lévy triple associated with the branching mechanism.
+We use this to prove existence of universal critical Galton-Watson and CSBPs analogous to W. Doeblin's "universal laws".
 Namely, these universal processes generate all possible critical and subcritical CSBPs as subsequential scaling limits.

-Our convergence results rely on a natural topology for Lévy triples and a continuity theorem for Bernstein transforms (Laplace exponents) which we develop in a self-contained appendix.
+Our convergence results rely on a natural topology for Lévy triples and a continuity theorem for Bernstein transforms (Laplace exponents).
+We develop these in a self-contained appendix.

-$^{^{1}}$ Department of Mathematical Sciences, Carnegie Mellon University, Pittsburgh, PA 15213.
+$^1$ Department of Mathematical Sciences, Carnegie Mellon University, Pittsburgh, PA 15213.

-$^{^2}$ Department of Mathematics, University of Houston, 4800 Calhoun Rd., Houston, TX 77004.
+$^2$ Department of Mathematics, University of Houston, 4800 Calhoun Rd., Houston, TX 77004.

-$E ext{-}mail\ addresses: gautam@math.cmu.edu, nleger@math.uh.edu, rpego@cmu.edu.}$
+E-mail addresses: gautam@math.cmu.edu, nleger@math.uh.edu, rpego@cmu.edu.

-2010 Mathematics Subject Classification.
+Mathematics Subject Classification.
 Primary 60J80; Secondary 37E20, 35Q70.